-Anyone who knows a thing or two about Formula One motor racing will surely recognize Silverstone as a main staple of most racing calendars from year to year!
-It’s seen as the British staple of the World Grand Prix, and as such, it’s become a firm favorite with drivers and fans alike.
+Anyone who knows a thing or two about Formula One motor racing will surely recognize Silverstone as the British staple of the World Grand Prix, and as such, it’s become a firm favorite with drivers and fans alike.

 Silverstone is known to millions as the heart of motor racing for many people.
-Therefore, it’s unsurprising why so many people make the trip here from abroad each year.
-It has an incredible history behind it, and it’s in fact the epicenter of some of the biggest and most important racing movements in the world.
+Therefore, it’s unsurprising why so many people make the trip here each year.
+It has an incredible history behind it, and it’s the epicenter of some of the biggest and most important racing movements in the world.

-Have you ever been lucky enough to watch a race or two down at Silverstone?
+Have you ever been lucky enough to watch a race at Silverstone?
 If not, there’s plenty of time for you to make that change.
-In the meantime, here’s a stack of fun facts about the track to keep in mind before you visit!
+In the meantime, here’s a stack of fun facts about Silverstone to keep in mind before you visit!

 The first motor races which took place there were hosted by a group of car enthusiasts – using bales of hay as markers!
 That was all the way back in 1947.

 4. It became a race track out of necessity!

 The RAC (Royal Automobile Club) selected Silverstone as a race track when other nearby facilities at Donnington Park and Crystal Palace were being used by the military for storage.

 The RAC recognized the convenience of the location and the ability to join the runways to build an accessible circuit for long-term racing.